Architecture-Derived CBOMs for Cryptographic Migration: A Security-Aware Architecture Tradeoff Method: Conclusion

 \paragraph{Limitations and Future Work.} The evaluation is limited to an analytical assessment and a proof-of-concept instantiation, and no industrial case study has yet been conducted.
 As a result, the practical effort, scalability, and cost-benefit characteristics of \gls{satam} in real-world environments remain to be validated.
 In addition, the current presentation assumes familiarity with architecture documentation and evaluation practices, which may limit applicability in organizations without established architectural governance.

 Future research will empirically evaluate \gls{satam} in industrial contexts through comparative studies with automated \gls{cbom} generation tools.
-Key priorities include developing tool support to automate the \gls{satam} workflow and refining \gls{cbom} profiles for emerging requirements like post-quantum cryptography.
-Additionally, integrating the approach into secure development pipelines for continuous architecture evaluation remains a promising objective.
+Key priorities include developing tool support to automate the \gls{satam} workflow, refining \gls{cbom} profiles for emerging requirements such as post-quantum cryptography, and integrating the approach into secure development pipelines for continuous architecture evaluation.
+While \gls{satam} introduces upfront analysis effort, it can reduce repeated manual effort by preserving architectural context and enabling partial automation of artifact generation and consistency checking.

 The results indicate that, \gls{satam} enables the construction of architecture-grounded, migration-relevant \glspl{cbom} by making cryptographic decisions and their security rationale explicit and traceable.